Broome, No. 13 Auburn roll past Winthrop, 89-65 - WHIZ News

 WESTRY DEBUTS

 Freshman point guard Chance Westry made his Auburn debut after undergoing arthroscopic knee surgery in October.
-Westry had five points and two assists in 17 minutes.
+Westry had five points and two assists in 17 minutes and spent time at three positions.

+“It felt great.
+After watching a lot of film and practicing, I was waiting to play in a game and just compete with my brothers,” Westry said.

 UP NEXT